By Christine Mahihu

 What do you do with your old phone when you upgrade to a newer version?
 What about those old TVs, radios and refrigerators, where do they end up?
-According to an international initiative that was formed to deal with the issue of e waste, Solving the E-waste Problem ( StEP), 48.9 million tonnes of e-waste was generated globally in 2012 and this number is expected to rise to 65.4 million tonnes by 2017.
+According to an international initiative that was formed to deal with the issue of e waste, Solving the E-waste Problem ( StEP)

 A Journal Paper by Vallauti (2009) argues that e-waste and second hand imports are not necessarily bad, in fact they have led to what he calls a “grey economy” characterized by hardware reuse, recycling, and software pirating.

 “In Kenya, like everywhere else on the continent, mobile phones literally never die, because of the technical expertise of thousands of meticulous workers constantly dismantling phones, studying circuit by circuit, re- adapting spare parts, never giving up until they learn how to fix the handset or to unlock it”

 Ugo V. (2009 ) Beyond E-waste: Kenyan Creativity and Alternative Narratives in the Dialectic of End-of-Life